 Within CEE, students may choose to major in either Civil Engineering or Environmental Engineering.

 Graduates from both programs earn an accredited Bachelor of Science (B.S.) degree, and both programs are accredited by the Engineering Accreditation Commission of ABET.
 By receiving a degree from an accredited institution, CEE students are automatically eligible to take Part A of the NYS professional licensing exam.
 Graduates are also credited with eight years of education/experience towards the total of 12 years needed to be eligible to sit for the Professional Engineering Exam, which is required in order to register as a Professional Engineer.
 Both curriculum choices include opportunities and requirements to take courses outside of engineering.
 We recognize and support students' evolving interests in the arts, humanities, social sciences, campus activities, and service opportunities, and urge CEE community members to explore these pursuits while studying at Cornell.
-Visit this page for information about the application process.
+Visit this link for information about the application process.

 CEE also offers a minor in Engineering Management that is open to all CEE students, as well as minors in Environmental Engineering and Civil Infrastructure that are open to students majoring in different engineering disciplines at Cornell.